mindplay-dk/sql/README.md

 This section contains notes for inquisitive minds.

-Parameter binding and type management occurs in three different layers of the architecture - this is not duplication, as these abstractions satisfy very different requirements.

-Going from the highest to the lowest level of abstraction:

-  1. At the `Query` layer, values are managed by `Type` implementations, allowing support for complex types such as `DATETIME`, the JSON-type specific to Postgres, or very high-level (domain-specific) types.
+The overall architecture consists of high-level `Query` models and a low-level `PreparedStatement` abstraction.

-  2. At the `Statement` layer, scalar (`int`, `float`, `string`, `bool`, `null`) values, and arrays of scalar values, are managed as native PHP values.
-The use of arrays is handled by expanding PDO placeholders.
+At the `Query` layer, values are managed as native PHP values.
+Simple values, such as `int`, `float`, `string`, `bool`, `null`, are internally managed, and the use of arrays is managed by expanding PDO-style placeholders.

-  3. At the `PreparedStatement` layer, a managed `PDOStatement` instance has been created, which means two
+The `Query` models implement either `Executable` or `ReturningExecutable`, depending on whether the type of query returns records (`SELECT`) or not. (`INSERT`, `DELETE`, etc.)

-     things: (1) at this level, the abstraction is connection-dependent, and (2) only scalar values are supported.
+The `Connection` abstraction prepares an `Executable` by generating a `PreparedStatement` instance - at this layer, the abstraction is connection-dependent, and only scalar values are supported.

 The idea of internally managing the creation of the `PDOStatement` instance was considered, but this would block the consumer from making potential optimizations by repeatedly executing the same prepared statement.
-By hiding the creation of `PDOStatement` from the consumer (e.g. by implicitly preparing the statement again if a non-scalar type is used) the performance implications would also have been hidden - in other words, the `PreparedStatement` model, with it's inability to bind anything other than scalar values, accurately reflects the real-world limitations and performance implications of prepared statements in PDO.
+By hiding the creation of `PDOStatement` from the consumer (e.g. by implicitly preparing the statement again if a non-scalar type is used) the performance implications would have been hidden - in other words, the `PreparedStatement` model, with it's inability to bind anything other than scalar values, accurately reflects the real-world limitations and performance implications of prepared statements in PDO.